QuantConnect/quantconnect-stubs-generator/README.md

 ## Development

 To run the generator locally, clone the repository, `cd` into the QuantConnectStubsGenerator project and run `dotnet run <Lean directory> <runtime directory> <output directory>`.
-Make sure `<Lean directory>` points to a directory containing the [QuantConnect/Lean](https://github.com/QuantConnect/Lean) repository and the `runtime directory` points to a directory containing the [dotnet/runtime](https://github.com/dotnet/runtime) repository.
+Make sure `<Lean directory>` points to a directory containing the [QuantConnect/Lean](https://github.com/QuantConnect/Lean) repository and `<runtime directory>` points to a directory containing the [dotnet/runtime](https://github.com/dotnet/runtime) repository.

 To run the unit tests, run `dotnet test` in the root of the project.
 To run the integration tests read [`integration/README.md`](./integration/README.md).